advaitguje7/TablaGestures/README.md

 #  Understanding the Implementation

-This project uses OpenCV to track 16 landmarks on the user's four fingers, utilizing the thumb as a selector.
+This project uses MediaPipe in OpenCV to track 16 landmarks on the user's four fingers, utilizing the thumb as a selector.
 Placing the thumb on one of these landmarks will display the distance between the thumb and landmark (pinch_px), the taal, and the bol at that specific landmark.
 There are four general gestures: measure select, matra select, reset, change taal.
 To exit the program, hit Esc.

 ## Measure Select
 Due to the complexity and anatomical issues of dealing with 16 landmarks at the same time, I split the landmarks into four, with four beats per finger.